jckinsey01/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 Again, be sure to output your newly transformed data in executable codeblocks for easier verification and reviewing. -->
+It is important to have dates that can be used within the dataset, as it can help us discern seasonal and yearly patterns of pollution.
+For example, maybe pollution levels skyrocket between November-January because people travel for the holidays, and without dates we may not see this trend.

+Below is an example data point to verify that the dates were converted appropriately and to show what values are within each object.

 ```js
 import {utcParse,utcFormat} from "d3-time-format";